-You will be provided with a uniform and items such as body armour, radio, torch and a pocket book holder.
+You will be provided with a uniform and items such as body armour, radio, torch, and a personal issue mobile.
 You will not be provided with any of the specialist equipment that is assigned to regular force officers.

 14. Do I wear a uniform?